spatie/typescript-transformer/docs/usage/transformers.md

 The `add` method will return a token that can be used in your transformed type, to be replaced later.
 It's the link we described above between the types.

-When in the end, no type was found(for example: because it wasn't converted to Typescript).
-Then the type will be replaced with the `any` Typescript type.
+When no type was found(for example: because it wasn't converted to Typescript), then the type will be replaced with the `any` Typescript type.

 #### Inline types

-It is also possible to create an inline type, these types will not create a whole new Typescript type but just replace a type inline in another type.
+It is also possible to create an inline type.
+These types will not create a whole new Typescript type but replace a type inline in another type.
 In our previous example, if we would transform `Enum` classes with an inline type, the generated Typescript would look like this:

 ```typescript
 export type User = {